-The Span Status screens shown on the previous page display a four-character code under the Alarms entry.
-These codes are described in Table 6 on page 17.
+The Span Status screens shown on page 14 and page 15 display a four-character code under the Alarms entry.
+These codes are described in Table 6.

 The following codes are reported with a RCV or XMT prefix that indicates the signal is being transmitted or received: LLOS, RLOS, LAIS, or RAIS.